The 5 Best Gaming Laptops to Buy Now [Gadget Corner]

 Do you have a favorite gaming laptop that isn’t mentioned here?
 Let us know in the comments.

-If you’re looking for a more standard laptop, check out our article on the 10 best laptops available today.
-Or check out two of our manuals, the 2009 Laptop Buying Guide and how to build a gaming PC.
+If you’re looking for a more standard laptop, check out our article on the 10 best laptops available today .
+Or check out our guide to how to build a gaming PC.